Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - English Format.md

 \- Students report their thesis/project in the order of their names;

-\- Two reviewers read comments on each student\'s thesis/project after the presentation ends;
+\- Two reviewers read comments on each student's thesis/project after the presentation ends;

 \- Members of the Evaluation Committee ask questions to the students;